Admission/Readmission after Academic Dismissal

 All requests to change from one graduate program to another are subject to departmental approval.
-Students wishing to change programs must complete the Change of Program form.
-Students seeking to change their program must review the admission requirements in this catalog as additional application materials may be requested by the Graduate Admission Office.
-Appropriate credits earned prior to a program change may be used for the new graduate program with the approval of the new advisor and graduate program coordinator and as long as all program requirements and College of Graduate Studies policies are met.
+Students wishing to change programs must complete the Change of Program form and must review the admission requirements in this catalog as additional application materials may be requested.
+Appropriate credits earned prior to a program change may be used for the new graduate program with the approval of the new advisor and graduate program coordinator.
+All program requirements and academic policies must be met.
 The Change of Program form can be found at the College of Graduate Studies intranet site.

 To be eligible for a comprehensive examination, students should be near completion of the course work specified by their major academic departments.
 Students must have a minimum 3.0 GPA or satisfactory academic standing or progress to sit for the exam.

 Students who plan to take the comprehensive examination must file a request form in the College of Graduate Studies.
-There is a nonrefundable comprehensive examination fee of $60 for master’s degree candidates and $75 for CAGS candidates.
-The comprehensive examination fee will be charged to the student’s account.
+There is a nonrefundable comprehensive examination fee of $60 for master’s degree candidates and $75 for CAGS candidates charged to the student’s account.